Huntsville Wills & Estates Attorneys

 When a loved one dies who was a resident of Alabama, certain formal steps must be taken before that person’s possessions and assets (called the estate) can be distributed to beneficiaries.
 Sometimes the estate must go through the probate process, but sometimes probate is unnecessary.

-Johnston, Moore & Thompson regularly provides legal representation to personal representatives of estates, handling all the necessary legal steps up to and including distribution of assets.
+Johnston, Moore & Weston regularly provides legal representation to personal representatives of estates, handling all the necessary legal steps up to and including distribution of assets.